WHAT TO DO IN PORTOVENERE IN ONE DAY

 Porto Venere has a small beach section – nothing spectacular, but if you like to hop into the water at the end of the day, then bring your swimming clothes with you.

 While sitting on the bus, I wish that I had gotten out at Le Grazie, a fun and busy-looking town on the coast, just a few kilometers from Porto Venere.
 Since my dog and I were exhausted from the previous days of our trip, I did not get out, but on my way back from Porto Venere to La Spezia, I walked to the next town, La Chiaglia.

 This was a lovely stop with an even nicer beach section.
 So, if you want to take a break and enjoy some beach time, you can add this to your trip!

 I would have loved to stay overnight in Porto Venere to watch the sunset or sunrise and soak in the special atmosphere.
 You can easily do the main attractions in a few hours, but staying overnight does not sound like a bad idea to me!

-I would definitely want to come back and am so happy that I did not leave this place out of my itinerary – I hope, this post about the best things to do in Portoevenere has inspired and helped you planning your trip!
+I would definitely want to come back and am so happy that I did not leave this place out of my itinerary – I hope, this post about the best things to do in Portovenere has inspired and helped you plan your trip!

 Visiting Italy for the first time?
 Here are some travel tips for your trip to Italy